Professor of Health Policy and Director of the Center for Population Health and Community Impact

 BA, Economics, University of New Mexico; MPH, Epidemiology & Biostatistics, Boston University; PhD, Epidemiologic Science, University of Michigan

-Alex Ortega, PhD, an epidemiologist, health services researcher, and community health interventionist, is Professor and Director of the Center for Population Health and Community Impact in the Dornsife School of Public Health at Drexel University.
+Alex Ortega, PhD is a health services and policy researcher, and he is Professor and Director of the Center for Population Health and Community Impact in the Dornsife School of Public Health at Drexel University.
 He is also a Senior Associate Editor of Health Services Research (HSR), an official journal of AcademyHealth.
 Prior to his appointment at Drexel, Professor Ortega served on the public health faculties of UCLA, Yale University, and The Ohio State University.
 His research has been published in leading journals including Medical Care, Health Affairs, Pediatrics, and American Journal of Psychiatry.
 His research has been reported in National Public Radio, Los Angeles Times, Philadelphia Inquirer, Sacramento Bee and other outlets.